LucasMcK/production-reporting-app/README.md

     - In the new terminal pane, navigate to the frontend folder:

-      - Option 1: If you're still in the backend folder *(which you most likely are)*, first return to the root folder using `cd ..`, then navigate into the frontend folder using `cd frontend`.
+      - Option 1: If you see `backend` to the left of the command prompt symbol, first return to the root folder using `cd ..`, then navigate into the frontend folder using `cd frontend`.
-      - Option 2: If you are already in the root folder *(unlikely)*, navigate to frontend folder using `cd frontend`.
+      - Option 2: If you see `production-reporting-app` to the left of the command prompt symbol, navigate to frontend folder using `cd frontend`.

     - Install the frontend dependencies using `npm install`.
 This command will take some time to execute.
     - Once all necessary dependencies have been installed, start the frontend using `npm start`.